About the Breeder

 At Furless Feline Sphynx Cattery, we truly love our cats and want to make sure they’re healthy every step of the way.
 That’s why our breeding techniques focus on improving the genetics of our feline friends, which helps reduce congenital defects, allowing kittens to lead a long, healthy life.
 After breeding, we carefully nurture and support our pregnant Queens to ensure their health and the health of the litter.
 Once they are born, our kittens are vaccinated and checked for all medical issues, trained on multiple styles of litter boxes, introduced to enrichment activities that promote mental health and development, and more.

 About our Cattery

 At Furless Feline Sphynx Cattery, we treat our cats like family and hope you will do the same.
 That’s why we selectively pair our cats in a way that improves genetics to help breed healthy, adorable kittens.
 We scan our cats annually for HCM and also vaccinate and spay/neuter our kittens.
-We are registered with TICA and CFA and follow all guidelines and recommendations.
+We are registered with TICA and CFA and follow all federal and local (Texas) guidelines and recommendations.

 Phone: (830) 203-0469

 Please call during normal business hours and ask for Nicole.
 Leave a message or send a text if she doesn’t answer and your call will be returned promptly.

 How to Apply for a Sphynx Kitten in Texas

 You can fill out our online Kitten Application, which contains important questions about adopting one of our kittens.
 Once submitted, you will be contacted to reserve one of our available kittens, to be wait-listed, or with additional questions.